8c6794b6/miniterion/README.md

 [`tasty-bench`][tasty-bench]) should be easily done.

 As in `criterion`, the executable built with the `defaultMain` supports selecting the running benchmarks with prefix match, case insensitive prefix match, substring match, or glob pattern match via the command line option.
+The executable has options to write CSV summary, JSON summary, and HTML report.
 Invoke the benchmark executable with `--help` option to see other available options.

 ## Motivation